evolution7/silverstripe-bugsnag-logger/README.md

 ## Installation ##

-Currently, the easiest way is to import the repository as a submodule into your project and make sure you run `git submodule update --recursive --init` afterwards.
+Currently, the easiest way is to import the repository as a submodule into your project.

+`git submodule add bugsnag-logger https://github.com/evolution7/silverstripe-bugsnag-logger git submodule update --recursive --init`

 ## Usage ##